 Old Spice: Not Your Grandpa’s Deodorant

 Old Spice is a men’s deodorant much like any other.
-It reminds many of the younger generation of their grandparents.
+It reminds many of the younger generations of their grandparents.
 Interestingly enough, the very first Old Spice was designed for women.
 When you think of something old-fashioned, you tend to think of stagnant, head-in-the-sand, traditional and unflattering fragrances.
-It may seem hard to sell something as everyday as deodorant, after all, there are thousands of options out there.
+It may seem hard to sell something as every day as deodorant, after all, there are thousands of options out there.

 Old Spice worked with NFL Player Isaiah Mustafa, affectionately known as the Old Spice Guy, on a series of commercials aimed at women that portrayed Old Spice as something seductive and alluring.
 It even referred to its deodorant and body wash line as “scent vacations” rather than the same, old, antiperspirant pitch we’ve heard a million times before.

 In addition, Old Spice didn’t have to change its logo.
 Rather it changed people’s impressions of Old Spice by using someone young, fun and attractive – all qualities that Old Spice wants people to think of when choosing their deodorant.

 Message and brand consistency are crucial in improving customer awareness and sales.
 Look for ways to turn something every day (deodorant) into something new and interesting (scent vacations).

 Pabst Blue Ribbon: Frat Beer Retails for $44 in China

 Pabst Blue Ribbon is an inexpensive, commonly found beer that’s hugely popular among the college and fraternity crowd.
 It’s not exceptionally refined, nor is it artisan quality – at least not in the U.S. China, however, is a different story.